Young veteran with PTSD holding her head in her hands because she is upset

 PTSD symptoms can lead to issues at a place of employment as they can affect a person’s ability to interact with others and perform their duties.
 This might lead to the need to take time off, change positions, or even lead to termination from a place of employment.

-Losing a source of income this way is a further blow which is made worse by additional expenses generated by PTSD.
+Losing a source of income this way is a further blow, and the additional expenses generated by PTSD make it worse.
 Treatment of PTSD does not come free and the expenses can add up.
 Medications, therapy, and psychiatrists are expensive and can strain veteran’s finances.

-How a VA Disability Benefits Claim Can Help With Veteran PTSD
+Building a VA Disability Benefits Claim as a Veteran With PTSD

 The good news is that veterans suffering from PTSD can seek VA disability benefits for their condition by filing a VA disability claim.
-The VA does consider PTSD a disability and provides benefits based on the rating you receive through a Compensation and Pension Exam
+The VA does consider PTSD a disability and provides benefits based on the rating you receive in a Compensation & Pension Exam

 Veterans filing a VA claim for PTSD need to be able to connect their PTSD to a traumatic event that occurred during their service.
 In many cases, this service connection can be obvious.
 For example, the link between service and PTSD is clear when a vet has experienced combat, time as a prisoner of war, or a tragic accident.